 Have you ever thought of elevating the look of your balcony and home?
 Solar lights are an excellent way to light your garden and pathways at night.

 So, with all these issues with solar lights, how can you get the best out of your investment?
 Is it possible to seal a solar garden light?
-Below are a few tips and tricks to help you sustain solar lights for an extended time.
+Below are a few tips and tricks that will help you sustain solar lights for an extended time.

-Although solar lights are durable and can survive the winter, storing them away is always advisable.
-Or seal them to ensure the outdoor lights are not damaged in winter.
+Although solar lights are durable and can survive the winter, it’s always advisable to store them away.
+Or at least seal them to ensure the outdoor lights are not damaged in winter.

-The sealant will prevent moisture penetration to the internals, solar cells, and solar panels of the light.
-So, cover up any holes, seams, or voids on the light to seal any possible moisture entry into the device.
+The sealant will prevent moisture penetration to the internals, solar cell, and solar panel of the light.
+So, make sure you cover up any holes, seams, or voids on the light to seal any possible moisture entry into the device.

 Don’t panic if the sealing process becomes a mess while using the silicone.
 Instead, use a cotton bud moistened with acetone to clean the mess neatly, and you can continue with the process.

-Sealing solar light is just a part of waterproofing it to prevent any possible damage from moisture during cold, grey, rainy days and frost.
-You must regularly maintain the device to ensure that the solar-powered lights work efficiently for a long time.
+Sealing solar light is just a part of waterproofing it to prevent any possible damage from moisture during cold, grey, rainy days, and frost.
+To ensure that the solar powered lights work efficiently for a long time, you must do the regular maintenance of the device.

-Below are a few things that must be done at regular intervals to ensure the proper functioning of the solar lights.
+Below are a few things that must be done in regular intervals to ensure the proper functioning of the solar lights.

 Try Pruning The Trees And Shrubs Nearby

-Solar lights rely on the sun for energy and thus must be placed at a location with ample sunlight.
-Make sure you prune any nearby bushes, shrubs, and trees that block the sunlight for the solar device.
+Solar lights rely on the sun for energy and thus must be placed at a location that gets ample sunlight.
+Make sure that you prune any bushes, shrubs, and trees nearby that block the sunlight for the solar device.

 Cleaning your solar lights is essential and plays a vital role in sustaining these devices for a long time.
-Dust accumulation on the solar panel of the lights will hinder its capacity and efficiency to charge.
+Accumulation of dust on the solar panel of the lights will hinder its capacity and efficiency to charge.
 Even the circuit board can be damaged.

 It’s advisable to clean the solar panels about once a month for optimum functioning of the lights.
 However, if you live in an arid area, you might need to repeat this cleaning process more often.